mrajkarnikar/project_03/README.md

 ---

+MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production, and then maintaining and monitoring them.
 Scope of this project is to build on top what we have learned in the class.
 In the class different algorigthms, both supervised and unsupervised of type classification and regression were covered.
+As part of this project, we will excercise how models are built using modern MLOPS practices using modern cloud data platform - mainly AWS Sagemaker.

-In this project, we will excercise how models are built using modern MLOPS practices using modern cloud data platform - mainly AWS Sagemaker.
+---

 Topics that will be covered are: